 Associate in Applied Science in Animal Care

-In an associate's degree program, generally, lab training, clinical practicums and work experiences comprise much of the second year of study.
+In an associate degree program, generally, lab training, clinical practicums and work experiences comprise much of the second year of study.
 Some programs allow students to specialize in caring for a specific type of animal.
-The curriculum may cover:

 Bachelor of Science Programs

-Bachelor's degree programs related to animal care may be titled 'veterinary and animal sciences', 'animal sciences' or 'human leadership' programs.
+Bachelor's degree programs related to animal care may be titled 'Veterinary and Animal Sciences', 'Animal Sciences' or 'Humane Leadership' programs.
 The last type of program focuses on leading animal care facilities or organizations.
 In addition to preparing students for a career as an animal care technician, these programs also can lead to a career in research or to attending veterinary school.
 Many programs include lab courses and internships.
-Classes in these programs include:

 Animal care degree programs are available at the certificate, associate and bachelor's degree levels at 2-year and 4-year institutions.
 Students may want to consider their desired career path to select the program and school that's right for them.